muskanjain435/_SCM_CARD_GAME/README.md

 <h2>FEATURES</h2>
 <p>
-- Responsive design
+1. Responsive design
-- Animated card flips
+2. Animated card flips
-- Countdown timer
+3. Countdown timer
-- Move counter
+4. Move counter
-- Win/loss messages</p>
+5. Win/loss messages</p>

 <h2>RULES OF THE GAME</h2>
 <p>
-- The game starts with all cards facing down.
+1. The game starts with all cards facing down.
-- A player flips over two cards at a time.
+2. A player flips over two cards at a time.
-- If the cards match, they remain face up.
+3. If the cards match, they remain face up.
-- If they do not matcch , then tyhey will go face down and the game will continue.
+4. If they do not matcch , then tyhey will go face down and the game will continue.
-- The game continues until all cards are matched.
+5. The game continues until all cards are matched.
-- The player wins if they match all pairs within the time limit and minimum moves
+6. The player wins if they match all pairs within the time limit and minimum moves
-- you can reset the game score and then play again.</p>
+7. You can reset the game score and then play again.</p>

 <br><br><br>